 SCHOOL OF EDUCATION

-This position is funded by the IRC and is available from the 1st of October 2022 for 18 months.
+This position is funded by the IRC and is available from the 1st of January 2023 (Negotiable) for 18 months.

 The successful candidate will join the “MedIcal Literature and Communication about Child health (1850-1914)” (MILC) project based at NUI Galway.
-Their key-role within the team will be to build a body of data on translations of medical and popular medical materials in English, Italian, and French (19th and early 20h century).
-This will entail field work in relevant French, Italian, UK and Irish archives to research translations of non-specialist medical literature on child health with special attention to translations to/from French, Italian, and English.
-The candidate will also be responsible for a through quantitative analysis of the material, for the creation of a catalogue and for the production of a report on the nature of the material.
-They will also be expected to disseminate research results through conference presentations and articles in collaboration with the project PI.
+Their key-role within the team will be to build a body of data on translations of non-specialist medical print materials in English, Italian, and French (19th and early 20h century).
+This will entail:

-The ideal candidate will have a PhD in translation studies, and will be proficient in English, Italian, and French.
+The ideal candidate will have a PhD in translation studies.
+Knowledge of English is required, and knowledge of Italian and/or French is highly desirable.
 Expertise in translation history, especially 19th and early 20th century, is also desirable.

 - PhD in translation studies

 - Evidence of scientific publication and dissemination of results at conferences commensurate with career stage